parrt/msds501/notes/planning.md

 ## Summary

-We have two key guidelines to identify the sequence of operations when planning out a program:
+We have two key methods for identifying the sequence of operations when planning out a program:

 1. Start with the end result and work your way backwards, fulfilling prerequisites.
 1. Reduce or simplify a new problem to a variation of an existing problem with a known solution.